-- 11.1 The Authority does not intend to engage any ex-employees as a chief or senior officer under a contract for services during 2019-20. - The Authority has procedures in relation to Flexible Retirement and Reengagement and applies pension or salary abatement to chief or senior officers who are employed or re-employed when they are in receipt of a Local Government Scheme pension or Firefighters' Pension Scheme pension. - 11.3 The Authority will only re-employ a retired ex-employee of the Service as a chief or senior officer if there are exceptional circumstances where their specialist knowledge and expertise is required for a defined period of time.
+11.1 The Authority does not intend to engage any ex-employees as a chief or senior officer under a contract for services during 2020-21.

+- 11.2 The Authority has procedures in relation to Flexible Retirement and Reemployment and applies pension or salary abatement to chief or senior officers who are employed or re-employed when they are in receipt of a Local Government Pension Scheme or Firefighters' Pension Scheme pension. - 11.3 The Authority will only re-employ a retired ex-employee of the Service as a chief or senior officer if there are exceptional circumstances where their specialist knowledge and expertise is required for a defined period of time and in support of the test of 'public safety'.